Research degree areas

 If you want to apply for a funded studentship, these are advertised throughout the year on our Jobs website.
 You can also find out more about funding for research degrees by visiting Fees and funding.

-The Research Degrees Office can give advice on the application process; you can contact us on +44 (0)1908 654882 or by email at firstname.lastname@example.org.
+The Research Degrees Team can give advice on the application process; you can contact us on +44 (0)1908 654882 or by email research-degrees-office.